Alameddine crime network: Links to Rugby League

 On 20 May 2016, Alameddine family members Rafat, Jihad and Richad Alameddine, as well as Former Nomads bikie Paul Younan, were photographed dining at the Golden Century Chinese Restaurant at The Star, Sydney with National Rugby League star-players James Segeyaro, Corey Norman, and Junior Paulo.

 Parramatta Eels players Corey Norman and Junior Paulo, along with Penrith Panthers player James Segeyaro, received police warnings for consorting with criminals following this encounter.

-Fellow National Rugby League star Beau Ryan was also videoed with members of the group, however, Ryan claimed to have just run into the men whilst he was dining there separately and claimed he didn't have prior knowledge of their criminal associations.
+Fellow National Rugby League star Beau Ryan was also videoed with members of the group.
+Ryan claimed to have just run into the men whilst he was dining there separately and claimed he didn't have prior knowledge of their criminal associations.
 Paul Younan was arrested for the 2009 Gold Coast murder of Omega Ruston in February 2022.

 On 18 August 2022, The Daily Telegraph reported that "The Alameddine clan is known to have deep ties to junior Rugby League with relatives coaching several sides in the local Parramatta competition" after Hamdi Alameddine was pictured at a junior football event.
 Nathan and Ivan Cleary were also pictured in attendance at the same match.

 National Rugby League player Jason Saab, a winger for the Manly-Warringah Sea Eagles, attended the funeral of Alameddine family gangster Murat Gulasi in 2022.
 Jason may be related to Sydney underworld figure Mohammad Saab, who survived a shooting in Turrella in August 2020.
 Mohammad was one of the 24 underworld figures who Mohammad 'Almo' Alameddine was banned from associating with by the New South Wales Police Force.

 History with the Hamzy, Elmir and Ahmad clans

 Marital ties with the Hamzy family

 Tensions between the Alameddine and Hamzy families date back as far as the 1990s, when Mejida Hamzy chose to marry into the Alameddine family against her father Khaled's wishes.
 Mejida was the older sister of siblings Bassam, Mejid and Ghassan (Amoun).
 Hamzy family members, such as Bassam, reportedly refused to attend.
-In particular, Khaled Hamzy was strongly against the union; however, he was imprisoned at the time anyway.
+In particular, Khaled Hamzy was strongly against the union.
+He was imprisoned at the time.

 Mejida remains married into the Alameddine family, and she is reportedly the only inner-member of the Alameddines which her relatives subjected to a 'Serious Crime Prevention Order' (SCPO) can speak to.
 Not much is known of her, other than that she frequents the Hamzy family home in Auburn, and that she had shared a strong bond with her younger brother Mejid.